BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/NeuroBaton/index.md

 | Best Location     | Classroom

-Welcome to the world of NeuroBaton, where you become the maestro of your own symphony!
-In this documentation, we'll guide you through the exciting journey of building and programming your conductor baton, harnessing the power of your movements and EMG signals to orchestrate beautiful melodies.
+Welcome to the neuro:baton, the only device where you can conduct your own symphony with EMG!
+These instructions will guide you through the process of building and programming your baton, harnessing the power of your movements and EMG signals to orchestrate beautiful melodies.
 Let's dive in and unleash your inner conductor!

 # Materials Needed